-Are you comparing radio button vs checkbox for your forms?
+Are you comparing radio button vs checkbox fields for your forms?

-Radio buttons and checkboxes are both elements for making selections.
-As a common practice, they are both used interchangeably and thus sometimes incorrectly.
+Radio buttons and checkboxes are both elements for making selections in online forms.
+As a common practice, they are used interchangeably and thus sometimes incorrectly.

-In this article, we will compare the radio button vs checkbox so your forms always contain fields that make the most sense for a given purpose.
+In this article, we will compare radio buttons vs checkboxes so your forms always use fields that make the most sense for a given purpose.

 In This Article